 Following an (end-period) inflation rate of 0.9 per cent. in 2013, driven by higher food and services prices as well as the Government's increase in the rate of value-added tax ("VAT") in July 2013, the Republic experienced deflation of 0.1 per cent. in 2014.
 Amid the continuation of weak domestic demand and a notable decline in commodity prices in the second half of 2014, prices for most goods were down year-onyear.
 The deflation was mainly the result of lower prices of energy and, to some extent, food and durable goods, offset in part by a positive contribution of services, largely due to higher prices of supplementary health insurance and packaged holidays.
 In 2015, Slovenia had a deflation rate of 0.6 per cent.
 Consumer prices fell in 2015, mainly due to the lower prices of energy and durable goods, although prices of food, particularly unprocessed food, increased year-on-year.
 Prices of services recorded lower growth than in the previous year, largely due to the base effect, which faded out in 2015.
 In 2016, Slovenia had an inflation rate of 0.6 per cent., which was largely the result of higher energy prices.
 After a prolonged period of yearon-year declines at the end of 2016, energy prices reached the levels recorded at the end of 2015.
 The prices of services increased in 2016, which was primarily attributable to growth in household consumption.
 The prices of food also increased in 2016, while prices of durable and semi-durable goods were lower in the same period.
 In 2017 (1.9 per cent.), inflation increased mainly due to strong growth in energy prices.
 Inflation was also driven by higher food (particularly unprocessed food) and services prices and semidurable goods, while the contribution of services slightly decreased compared to 2016.
 In 2018, inflation slightly decreased due to lower contribution of food and energy prices while the contribution of services increased substantially as a consequence of favourable economic conditions and resulting growth of private consumption.
 In 2019, inflation increased as the growth of food prices strengthened (mainly due to higher prices of meat at the outbreak of African swine fever in Asia), while the services prices continued to grow steadily at more than 3 per cent. year-on-year.
 Non-energy industrial goods ("NeEIG") prices stopped declining.
-At the beginning of 2020 inflation remained stable at 2 per cent.
+In the first two months of 2020, inflation remained stable at 2 per cent.
 The food prices continued to grow and the prices of NeEIG started to increase moderately, while the growth of services prices declined slightly (below 3 per cent.).
+In March 2020, inflation dropped sharply (to 0.5 per cent.) due to the reduction of electricity prices for almost 30 per cent. (which is one of the government measures to mitigate the consequences of COVID-19) and partly also due to lower prices of package holidays and petroleum products.